Gorgonops: Skull

 Relative to body size, Gorgonops had a deep skull with a triangular profile when viewed from above.
 Perhaps the most distinctive features were two enlarged canine teeth that were so big (12 cm long) they almost protruded beyond the lower jaw.
 To help protect these teeth, the lower jaws grew in such a shape so that the anterior (front) portion was thicker than the posterior (rear) portion.
 This form would have protected the enlarged canine teeth from accidental damage, and was similar in bone function to the flanges of bone of sabre-toothed cats in the Cenozoic.

 Species

 Gorgonops torvus (Owen, 1876)

 The type species.
-The holotype is an incomplete and flattened skull found at Mildenhalls, Fort Beaufort, South Africa.
+The holotype is an incomplete and flattened skull, allegedly found at Mildenhall's farm (Xlu Xlu), on the Queen's Road south of Fort Beaufort, in the Eastern Cape of South Africa.
 A number of other specimens have been found since, all from the Tropidostoma and/or Cistecephalus Assemblage Zone(s).
 This was a medium-sized therapsid, with a skull about 22 cm in length.
 It is distinguished from other species by a longer snout, and other details of the bones of the skull.
 Originally considered rather simple, it is actually (according to Sigogneau-Russell) a rather specialised member of the group.